– Detailed COVID-19 Information and a FAQ on the response to COVID-19.

 For those seeking assistance in dealing with anxiety and stress, the Lab’s Employee Assistance Program offers a number of solutions.
-The DEI office has launched Healthy & Well at LBNL with resources to address and maintain physical, emotional, financial, and other types of well-being.
+The IDEA office has launched Healthy & Well at LBNL with resources to address and maintain physical, emotional, financial, and other types of well-being.

 Wellness in the New Normal

 The All Access Employee Resource Group presents “Wellness in the New Normal.”
 Connect with fellow Berkeley Lab colleagues and join in on short facilitated discussions once every two weeks to share tips on being well throughout this challenging time.
 The sessions will be roughly 30 minutes each, during the lunch hour every other Tuesday.
 See the DEI Calendar or the Lab Calendar for the Zoom link and other details.

 Virtual Yoga Classes with the LBNL Yoga Club